qarmin/czkawka/README.md

 ## Benchmarks

-Since Czkawka is written in Rust and it aims to be a faster alternative to FSlint (which written in Python), we need to compare the speed of these tools.
+Since Czkawka is written in Rust and it aims to be a faster alternative to FSlint (which is written in Python), we need to compare the speed of these tools.

 I tested it on a 256 GB SSD and a i7-4770 CPU.